 15 Ways To Homestead Anywhere

-These tips will work for just about anyone.
-From the young to the retired and folks in between.
-I suggest you do one tip at a time adding another one on as you go.
-The more you can do, the more you can save and that is always the goal of a homesteader.
+These tips are for everyone—whether you’re young, retired, or somewhere in between.
+Start with one tip at a time, and gradually add more as you go.
+The more you do, the more you save—and that’s always the ultimate goal of a homesteader.

 a to do list on a table outside with a cup of coffee